nizhunt/dotProduct/readme.md

 - To generate the proof, run `nargo prove student1`
 - It might take a while if you are doing this for the first time as nargo will download the SRS
-- Your proof is generated in the proofs directory with name [student1.proof](./proofs/student1.proof)
+- Your proof file is generated in the proofs directory with name [student1.proof](./proofs/student1.proof)

 ### Student2